People Management: A Guide for New Managers

 Encourage lavishly.

 Be a coach, be a mentor, be an advocate.
-Do not be a friend.
+(You do not need to be a friend.)

-When in doubt, re-read First, Break All the Rules.
+When in doubt, read First, Break All the Rules.

 If still in doubt, read High Output Management.